jmw-phys/iNORG/README.md

     finished: make some modify and now the if_norg_imp=1 mode can use the if_norg_imp=0 mode's U. next do : (same as prev)
     tinking : (same as prev)

+Version: v1.0.27 @ 2023.04.10
+    finished: Now the Green calc can run, but the valiables are not secutre. next do : Cross check the Green calc function with v1.0.07-fixed. tinking : The single paritcal states in the Green calc function is correct?